Conditional Visibility for Form Fields via Conditional Block

 Settings

-• “Close” button.
-When you click on it, it folds/unfolds the condition;
+• Close / pencil — when you click on this button, it folds/unfolds the condition;

-• “Arrow” buttons.
-If you have several conditions, those buttons move the condition up or down in the list.
-It doesn’t affect its efficiency.
-The position in the conditions list may be important for the navigation;
+• Arrows — if you have multiple conditions, these buttons let you move a condition up or down in the list.
+It doesn’t affect the condition efficiency, but the order can help with readability and easier navigation;

-• “Duplicate” button.
-It creates a duplicate of the condition;
+• Duplicate — when clicked, this button creates a duplicate of the condition;

-• “Delete” button.
-This button deletes the condition;
+• Delete — when clicked, this button deletes the condition;

-• Field.
-Here you can choose the target field.
-The value of this field will be compared with the value from the Value to Compare bar.
-You choose one of the fields that are already added to the form, so all of them will be listed in this drop-down menu, named by their labels;
+• FIELD — a dropdown menu where you can choose a target field.
+The value of this field will be compared with the value from the VALUE TO COMPARE textarea.
+You select one of the fields that are already added to the form, so all of them will be listed in this drop-down menu, named by their labels;

-• Operator.
-The option you choose here will define how the value of the target field will be compared to the data you put into the Value to Compare text area.
-All options from this drop-down will be described further in the Conditions chapter;
+• OPERATOR — the option you choose from this dropdown will define how the value of the target field will be compared to the data you put into the VALUE TO COMPARE textarea.
+All options from this drop-down will be described further in the Operators chapter;

-• Value to Compare.
-The value you set here will be compared to the value of the target Field.
+• VALUE TO COMPARE the value you set here will be compared to the value of the target FIELD.
 It can be text, symbols, and numbers.
-If you push the wrench-shaped button, you can use macros with the form field names and the Extra macros for the Date/Time Field.
-Besides that, you can fill this field dynamically with the value from some posts or user’s meta fields.
-To do it, click on the button with a coin-stack-shaped icon.
-You will be offered to choose the Source:
+If you push the “wrench” button, you can use macros with the form field names and the Extra macros for the Date, Time, and Datetime fields.
+Besides that, you can fill this field dynamically with the value from posts or users’ meta fields.
+To do it, click on the “database” icon, and you will be offered to choose the Source:

-• Option Page.
-This option is available with the JetEngine plugin.
-It lets you display value from the Option Page field.
+• Option Page — this option is available with the JetEngine plugin.
+It lets you display value from the Option Page meta field.
 To learn more, proceed to the Options Page Overview.

 preset source for conditional logic

-• “+Add Condition” button.
-You can add as many conditions as you need for your form by clicking on this button;
+• + Add Condition” button — with this button, you can add as many conditions as you need for your form;

 Operators